Showing Collections: 211 - 240 of 3580

 Overview This record group contains three-dimensional objects and printed materials that relate to the history of Hadassah.
 A bulk of this record group consists of promotional and commemorative objects and awards created by Hadassah for its Annual and Midwinter National Conventions, and for Young Judaea events.
 Examples of such items include t-shirts, hats, bags, buttons, stationery and keychains.
 Artifacts created by local Hadassah chapters and regions, as well as awards received by local and national Hadassah leaders from other organizations, are also included.
 Of a particular interest is the bronze death mask of Henrietta Szold.

-Overview A photocopy of the Hebrew oration, on a biblical theme, given at Dartmouth College commencement, 1795.
+Overview A photocopy of the Hebrew oration, on a biblical theme, delivered at Dartmouth College commencement, 1795.

 Identifier: AR 5912